ugtrain/ugtrain/README.md

 The **dynamic memory support** sets ugtrain apart.
 An integrated preloader, a memory discovery, and a memory hacking library are included for this.
 It uses one simple **config file per game** which can be exchanged with others. **Example configs** for games which allow cheating are included.
-These also come with **automatic adaption** for dynamic memory so that you can use them right away on your system after executing it.
+These also come with **automatic adaptation** for dynamic memory so that you can use them right away on your system after executing it.

 Furthermore, security measures like **ASLR and PIE are bypassed**.
 Together with